ankith-2106/Household-Waste-Classification-for-Smart-Bins/README.md

 # 1. *Data Collection*

-    *Task*: I gathered images of household waste of 29 different categories, with around 700-1200 images per category.
+    # Task: I gathered images of household waste of 29 different categories, with around 700-1200 images per category.
           The categories for my project were as folows, AEROSOL CANS
             ALUMINUM FOOD CAN